OsbornAI/Anime-Recommendation-Engine/README.md

 <br />

 ### Section 5 - Dataset allocation
-This section deals with creating properly sized datasets to be fed through the model
+This section deals with creating properly sized datasets to be fed through the model.
  - Remove the remainder of the dataset that prevents its length from being divisible by 10
  - Create the training dataset out of 80% of the data
  - Create the validation dataset out of 10% of the remaining data